battleaxedotco/tool-docs/docs/timelord/training.md

 # Animation training

 Traditional animation isn't something you can just watch a tutorial about.
-It's a deep set of principals that take time, but thankfully there are masters who share their knowledge to help you learn and grow.
+It's a deep set of principles that take time, but thankfully there are masters who share their knowledge to help you learn and grow.

-These are not Timelord tutorials –animation principals are way bigger than Timelord.
+These are not Timelord tutorials –animation principles are way bigger than Timelord.
 These are some of the best ways to step up your own animation skills.

 ## [Henrique Barone](https://www.mographmentor.com/workshops/classical-animation-workflow-and-techniques-henrique-barone/)